-The City of Poulsbo Comprehensive Plan is a reflection of the wide variety of individual and community desires, needs and aspirations, all within the context of the goals and requirements of the Growth Management Act (GMA).
+The City of Poulsbo Comprehensive Plan reflects the wide variety of individual and community desires, needs and aspirations, all within the context of the goals and requirements of the Washington State Growth Management Act (GMA).
 Poulsbo's heritage is a quality of life that is unique and highly valued by its people.
 The continued welfare of current and future residents is the paramount goal of the City of Poulsbo leaders.
-In the face of continued growth, the City seeks to shape its future in ways that will maintain the quality of life that makes Poulsbo a special place to live and work.
+Poulsbo is known as a community with beautiful views, a vibrant downtown, and healthy neighborhoods.
+Poulsbo's success isn't a fluke.
+It stems from decades of community work, foresight, and planning.
+Looking forward, Poulsbo will continue to change, and change will present both opportunities and challenges.
+In the face of that continued growth change, the city seeks to shape its future in ways that will maintain the quality of life that makes Poulsbo a special place to live, work, shop, visit and recreate.

 The Comprehensive Plan is a set of guidelines, goals, policies, and strategies to give growth and development both context and direction.
-To guide the City in its decisions is its vision of the future - which is shared by citizens and elected officials:
+To guide the city in its decisions is its vision of the future - which is shared by citizens and elected officials:

-Poulsbo is a vibrant community distinguished by its unique location on the shore of Liberty Bay, access to natural beauty and urban amenities, and historic, small-town quaint character.
-Situated at the cross-roads of Puget Sound, Poulsbo is a locally based economy with a strong sense of community and heritage, where civic groups, local government, families and neighbors work collaboratively to continually maintain and improve high quality of life.
+Poulsbo is a vibrant community distinguished by its unique location on the shore of Liberty Bay, with access to natural beauty and urban amenities, and historic, small-town quaint character.
+Situated at the cross-roads of Puget Sound, Poulsbo recognizes that our past and future is connected to the natural resources and systems we depend on and enjoy, as well as the local and regional cultural and economic relationships that have developed over time.
+We envision a future in which our fiscal and environmental health are in balance and wisely stewarded.
+Poulsbo is an locally based economy inclusive community, aware of our connections to each other and respectful of our differences, with a strong sense of community, where civic groups, local government, families, and neighbors work collaboratively to continually maintain and improve high quality of life for all

 This Vision Statement has guided development of this Comprehensive Plan and expresses citizens' wishes for the future in a general sense.
 It is the basis for all that follows.
-Further, Poulsbo's seven guiding principles are integral to and support Poulsbo's vision.
+Further, Poulsbo's seven nine guiding principles are integral to support Poulsbo's vision.
 These guiding principles are the foundation for the other goals and policies enumerated throughout the plan.